voxel51/fiftyone/docs/source/user_guide/groups.rst

     encoded in the `r` channel of the `rgb` field of the `PCD files <https://pointclouds.org/documentation/tutorials/pcd_file_format.html>`_.

+    When coloring by intensity in the App, the intensity values are automatically scaled to use the full dynamic range of the colorscale.

 As usual, point cloud samples may contain any type and number of custom fields, including certain visualizable |Label| types as described below.